kirked/akka-boot/README.md

 Until the actor system is started, any problems will be reported to standard error.
 Once the actor system is started, Akka logging is used to provide information & diagnostics.

+### Testing

+To run the tests, from sbt issue the following command:

+    test:run -Dconfig.file=./src/test/resources/application.conf

+All configured actors should start with no problems.
+Control-C to stop.

 ### License

 MIT.